UdaraAlwis/DotNET-Learn/rest-api-course/README.md

 https://dometrain.com/course/from-zero-to-hero-rest-apis-in-asp-net-core/

-Movies.Api - Contains the API Controllers
+- Movies.Api - Contains the API Controllers
-Movies.Application - Contains the Business Logic
+- Movies.Application - Contains the Business Logic
-Movies.Contracts - Contains the DTOs
+- Movies.Contracts - Contains the DTOs
+- Helpers - Identiy.Api - A simple Identity API for JWT Generation

 #### - Use CreatedAtAction instead of Ok() or Created() for easy Location headers